Ankyloglossia in Children

 year have tongue-tie.
 It happens in boys slightly more than in girls.

-some families, so your family health history may play a role.
+runs in some families, so your family health history may play a role.

 Your child may not have any